 The math here isn’t too tough.
 You’ll take the weight of the puppy at the breed-specific time, divided by the dog’s age, and then multiplied by fifty-two.
 This will give you a rough estimate of how much your dog is going to weigh as an adult.

 The reason why you need to know the dog’s breed is to figure out exactly when he or she needs to be weighed.
+The genetic makeup of a mixed-breed can be determined using a dog DNA test.
 If you are looking at a small or toy breed, you should try to weigh him or her at the twelve-week mark.
 If the dog is medium-sized, you’ll weigh him or her at the sixteen-week mark.
 The biggest breeds, however, need to weigh until they are about twenty weeks old in order to get a good measurement.